Coronavirus travel advice

 Stay safe when you travel

-The Centers for Disease Control and Prevention (CDC) recommends following these steps to protect yourself and others when you travel:
+The CDC recommends following these steps to protect yourself and others when you travel:

 - Maintain a distance of 6 feet (2 meters) between you and others as much as possible.